sapientpants/quorum/docs/technical-design.md

 The implementation plan is structured into specific phases that align with the user flows and UI mockups, with each phase building upon the previous ones.

 ### Phase 1: Project Setup & Core Infrastructure
-- Set up project with Vite, React, TypeScript, Tailwind CSS, and DaisyUI
+- Set up project with Vite, React, TypeScript, Tailwind CSS, and HeroUI
 - Implement basic responsive layout structure with mobile-first approach
 - Create core directory structure following component organization principles
 - Implement storage service for localStorage and sessionStorage